 This post may contain affiliate links.
 If you use these links to make a purchase, we may earn a small commission.
 As an Amazon Associate, All Garage Floors earns from qualifying purchases.
 You can read our full disclaimer here.

-Do you sweep and clean your bare concrete garage floor only to have it feeling gritty and dusty the next day?
-Even after washing it down, can you can run your fingers over the concrete once dry and get a white, dusty film on your fingertips?
-If so, you may have a problem with concrete dusting of your garage floor.
-This problem is actually more common than some may suspect.
-In most cases, however, dusting of your garage floor can be stopped or significantly reduced.
+Do you sweep or clean the concrete of your garage floor only to have it feeling gritty and dusty the next day?
+Even after washing it down, can you can run your fingers over the concrete once it is dry and get a white, dusty film on your fingertips?
+If so, you may have a problem with concrete dusting.

 What is concrete dusting and what causes it?

-Dusting is the chalking and/or powdering of the concrete at the surface.
-It is primarily caused by the disintegration or breaking down of the very top layer of weakened concrete.
-Foot traffic, cars, and yes, even cleaning, can just add to the problem.
+Dusting is the white chalking and/or powdering of concrete at the surface.
+It is primarily caused by the slow disintegration of a weak top layer of concrete.
+Foot traffic, cars, and even cleaning can enhance the problem.